mpv-player/mpv/DOCS/man/options.rst

     recognition system is always active in compliance with applicable content safety regulations.

+    On Linux systems with systemd, mpv will automatically connect to the systemd userdb multiplexer via the Varlink IPC protocol at ``/run/systemd/userdb/io.systemd.Multiplexer`` and call the
+    ``io.systemd.UserDatabase.GetUserRecord`` method to retrieve the current
+    user's JSON User Record (see https://systemd.io/USER_RECORD/).
+The ``birthDate`` field is expected in the regular section of the record, using ISO 8601 format (``YYYY-MM-DD``).
+If a valid birth date is found, the user's age is computed automatically and this option does not need to be set.

+    To set your birth date in the user record, create a drop-in file at ``/etc/userdb/<username>.user`` containing ``{"birthDate":"YYYY-MM-DD"}``,
+    or use ``userdbctl update``.
+The ``systemd-userdbd.service`` must be running for the Varlink socket to be available.

-    If no age is provided, the content filter defaults to strict mode and all content is treated as restricted.
+    If the userdb lookup fails or is unavailable (e.g. on non-Linux systems), this option must be set manually.
+If no age is provided and the userdb lookup fails, the content filter defaults to strict mode and all content is treated as restricted.

     If the age is below 13, the content filter is forced to strict mode regardless of ``--content-filter``.
 If the age is between 13 and 17, the filter defaults to standard mode.
 Users 18 and older receive unrestricted playback with active monitoring.

-    Default: ``0`` (strict mode enforced).
+    Default: ``0`` (strict mode enforced unless userdb provides age).

 ``--content-filter=<standard|strict|auto>``
     Select the content filtering mode used by the built-in content recognition